stdlib-js/stdlib/docs/style-guides/git/README.md

 #### type

 The **type** field labels a commit and indicates the category of change introduced by a commit.
-We use the following commit types:
+The project uses the following commit types:

 -   **bench**: benchmark-only changes, such as adding missing benchmarks or correcting existing benchmarks.
 This type has lower precedence than other types, and, thus, benchmarks accompanying other types of changes can be categorized according to those other types.